 Fax: (307) 766-4044

-Use one of our citators to see if your case or statute is still considered "good law".
-Keycite and Shepard's Citations are only available on the three computers in library reference area.
-Keycite is a Westlaw product and uses a flag system to warn you of bad law.
-Shepard's Citations is a LexisNexis product with similar indicators.
+Use one of our citators to see if your case, statute, or regulation is still considered "good law".
+KeyCite and Shepard's Citations (via Westlaw Campus Research and LexisNexis Academic) are available campus wide or off campus with your UWYO username and password.
+KeyCite, via Westlaw Patron Access, is only available on the three computers in the library reference area.

 The best way to access our many collections of e-books and e-treatises is to search the library catalog by keyword.
 HeinOnline, Law Journal Press, LLMC-Digital, and Making of Modern Law Treatises are all excellent databases for reading treatises online.
 HeinOnline includes American Law Institute publications, legal classics, and foreign and international law titles, among others.
 The Law Journal Press library contains current treatises in many legal disciplines.
 LLMC-Digital contains state, federal, and international titles.
 The Making of Modern Law Treatises collection contains American and British historical works from 1800-1926.

 Courtroom Cast is unique in that it provides audible case law in a downloadable mp3 file.
 Primary law access in HeinOnline, LexisNexis Academic, LLMC-Digital, VersusLaw, and Westlaw Campus Research is compared in this chart.
 The UN Treaty Collection provides full text access to treaty documents.
 Proquest Congressional leads you to house and senate documents and reports.
 The U.S. Supreme Court Records and Briefs database gives you access to these hard to find records from 1832-1978.